 Feel free to continue perusing through this rumors article to determine whether the gossip from the grapevine matched Apple's revelations at WWDC 2023.
 (Hint: the specs and features were spot on, but other aspects were slightly off.)

-The Apple VR headset is a new, long-rumored virtual-reality project that the Cupertino-based tech giant has up its sleeves, and all the gossip is trickling in to give us insight on Apple's vision for its place in the VR headset market.
+The Apple VR headset is a long-rumored virtual-reality project that the Cupertino-based tech giant has up its sleeves, and all the gossip is trickling in to give us insight into Apple's vision for its place in the headset market.

-According to insider information obtained by Bloomberg BusinessWeek, there’s been a secret unit at Apple — shh, don’t tell anyone — working on a VR headset for the past seven years.
-But delays and setbacks plagued the VR unit due to strong-minded Apple hot shots butting heads on how to best design the VR headset for maximum market disruption.
-Now, it may be set to arrive as soon as January 2023.
+According to insider information obtained by Bloomberg BusinessWeek, there’s been a secret unit at Apple — shh, don’t tell anyone — working on a VR headset for about eight years.
+But delays and setbacks plagued the VR unit due to strong-minded Apple hotshots butting heads on how to best design the VR headset for maximum market disruption.
+Now, it may be set to be announced at WWDC 2023 in June.

-According to The Information, The Apple VR headset will reportedly cost a whopping $3,000, which mirrors the price tag of other premium systems such as Magic Leap's $2,295 AR goggles and Microsoft’s $3,500 Hololens 2.
+According to The Information, the Apple AR/VR headset will reportedly cost a whopping $3,000, which mirrors the price tag of other premium systems such as Magic Leap's $2,295 AR goggles and Microsoft’s $3,500 Hololens 2.
 However, this price may have been reduced to somewhere between $2,000 to $2,500, according to Kuo.